PPAG University BCPPS Recertification Program

 [up to 40 Hours over the 7-year Recertification Cycle]

-The Review and Recertification Course through PPAG will be offered live in 2016, 2017, 2019, and 2021 during the Fall meeting.
+The Review and Recertification Course will be offered live during the Fall meeting.
 The live course consists of education sessions that include didactic and active learning approaches, involving application and adaptive activities including case simulations.
 All program faculty for given topics are experts in those specialty practices with qualifications and credentials including post-graduate residency and/or fellowship training, board certification (e.g., BCPP, BCNSP, and when available, BCPPS) and disease management certification (e.g., AE-C, CDE).
-The review course is organized based on specialty areas and include coverage of all four domains of contemporary Pediatric Pharmacy practice.
+The review course is organized based on specialty areas and includes coverage of all four domains of contemporary Pediatric Pharmacy practice.
 In addition to the live board preparation course, this session will be offered as recorded material, offered in conjunction with a comprehensive interactive learning module for home study, the Pediatric PharmPrep Advanced Guide.
 Participants may complete either live or home study board preparation/recertification course twice in a certification cycle (7-year period).

 To learn more about our Review and Recertification Course, click here.

 [Up to 140 hours over the 7-year Recertification Cycle]

 PPAG offers ACPE-accredited continuing education programming each Spring at the organization’s annual meeting with two tracks that target either entry-level or advanced-level practitioners.
 Starting in the Spring of 2016, ten (10) hours of the advanced-track programming will be delegated to BCPPS recertification opportunities (8 hours within the main program and 2 hours from critical evaluations of Research/Best Practice sessions)